SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 own offspring.
 By such rites they received visions instructing them in the methods to summon Mormo's diverse progeny.

-Stories suggest a cabal of Babylonian magi turned to such rites five centuries before the founding of Rome, inspired to seek Mormo in a time of war and collapse.
-Their summoning rites resulted in the appearance of a terrifying being they called the Ancient Mother, also referred to as Shuba-Nigur-Urash, words meaning "Shining Terrible Secret One of Earth" in a now extinct variant of Sumerian.
+Stories suggest a cabal of Sumerian magi turned to such rites two millennia before the founding of Rome, inspired to seek Mormo in a time of war and collapse.
+Their summoning rites resulted in the Eridu Breach and the appearance of a terrifying being they called the Ancient Mother, also referred to as Shuba-Nigur-Urash, words meaning "Shining Terrible Secret One of Earth" in a now extinct variant of Sumerian.
 This is thought to have been a corruption